 Additionally, each camper will design and build a model boost glider and a model payload rocket throughout the week.
 As the camp finale, all of the participants will launch their models and observe which designs performed the best.

-The Aerospace Engineering faculty creator and coordinator for the camp is Dr. Brian Woodard who serves at the Director of Undergraduate Programs in Aerospace Engineering.
-He earned his PhD in Aerospace Engineering from the University of Illinois where he studied high-energy chemical lasers.
-His current research interests include engineering education and aircraft icing.
+The Aerospace Engineering faculty coordinator for the camp is Dr. Brian Woodard who serves as the Director of Undergraduate Programs in Aerospace Engineering.
+He organizes several summer outreach programs and developed the curriculum for the Aerospace GAMES camp.
+Dr. Woodard earned his Ph.D. in Aerospace Engineering from the University of Illinois where he studied high-energy chemical lasers.
+His current research interests include engineering education and aircraft icing aerodynamics.